Morishettysrilaxmipriya/SAM-GYM/README.md

 3.Personal training is results driven 1:1 training is something we recommend to absolutely everyone.

-4. You could be a stay at home mom looking to loose a dress size for that wedding coming up...
+4.You could be a stay at home mom looking to loose a dress size for that wedding coming up...

 5.Or a director of a company who is lacking energy with his or her busy lifestyle.